saltwick/cmsc426_notes/EpipolarGeometry.md

     + **Stereo**: We know the viewing geometry (extrinsic parameters) and the intrinsic parameters => Find correspondences exploiting epipolar geometry, then reconstruct
     + **Structure from motion**: Find correspondences -> estimate extrinsic parameters (rotation and translation) -> reconstruct
     + **Uncalibrated Cameras**: Find correspondences -> compute projection matrices -> reconstruct up to a projective transformation
+        - Don't know the position of camera respective to origin
+        - Can't find the orientation of camera plane
     + **Triangulation**
         - If cameras are intrinsically and extrinsically calibrated => find P as the midpoint of the common perpendicular to the two rays in space
     + Intrinsically calibrated cameras